Everyone likes to be appreciated, and your members are no exception. Your association wouldn’t be the same without its members.

-Whether it’s through surveys, emails or other mediums, give them easy ways to offer their ideas and opinions on their experience with the organization, opportunities they’d like to have and ideas for growth.
+Whether it’s through surveys, emails, or other mediums, give your members an easy way to offer their ideas and opinions on their experience with the organization.
 Giving your members a voice in your association can help them feel like a part of the community and more valued in the organization.
 You can also use this data to help create a strong membership retention plan or template.

 When you implement membership-driven improvements, your members will see how their actions and feedback influence changes.
 They will feel more connected to your organization and decisions, regardless of whether they want to take on leadership responsibilities.

-The Community Brands 2022 Association Trends Study underscores the importance of personalization, which reports that the fifth most important member benefit is targeted, valuable content.
+The latest Community Brands research underscores the importance of personalization, which reports that the fifth most important member benefit is targeted, valuable content.